 Things to Do in Fremont

-- Crime Rate: Safer than 74% of Washington cities
+- Crime Rate: Safer than 85% of Seattle neighborhoods

 - Perfect For: Students, singles, young professionals, families, retirees